 A large number of people suffer from shoulder pain .
-Our work in the Cambridge clinic, working with a vast range of physical capabilities, and our athlete work in London, allows us to have very positive contact with such symptom sufferers.
+Our work in the Central Osteopathic Clinic Cambridge, working with a vast range of physical capabilities, and our athlete work in London, allows us to have very positive contact with such symptom sufferers.
 This is why we are one of the best osteopathy clinics in Cambridge.

 In fact, shoulder pain (including shoulder impingement pain and frozen shoulder) is currently a common musculoskeletal illness, and the burden is most likely underestimated.
 Musculoskeletal illnesses are believed to generate some of the highest costs to society.
 Shoulder pain seems to cost more, with the longer the wait time for care and the more time that is taken off work, and when working costs increase, the more reduced the productivity can be.